kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 ## Goals

-Close the feature gap for Gateway API.
+Close the regex-based path rewrites feature gap for Gateway API, i.e.:
+ * Rewrite the path of a request based on a regular expression, regardless of initial match type
+ * Substitute matching section(s) in the regular expression with predefined values

 ## Introduction/Overview